 Old-fashioned pecan pie is a classic southern recipe that is a must-make for your Thanksgiving dinner.
-Put this homemade dessert together in just 10 minutes and it is ready to eat in under an hour!
-How’s that for fast food?

 I sometimes joke that I have homemade pies running through my veins.
 Blame it on my Amish-Mennonite heritage.
 Or more likely my sweet tooth that is the size of a saber-tooth tiger.